jonmcgyver/nekudo.com/blog/articles/2016-01-10-database-performance-using-bitmasks.md

 ## Conclusion

 Using bitmasks can help you to improve the performance of your SQL queries in some cases.
-Of course you have to carefully check if this technique useful in your case.
+Of course you have to carefully check if this technique is useful in your case.
 For example I would not suggest using bitmask if the list of attributes (e.g the colors) can become very long.
-Additionally you have to clear that you will store some redundant data in your database if you would change the structure of your table like in the above example.
+Additionally you have to be clear that you will store redundant data in your database if you change the structure of your tables according to the above example.

-Using bitmasks is no magic-bullet to solve database performance issues but it can help in some cases - and I hope now you have a basic understanding of how bitmasks work when it comes to databases and can maybe use them in your next project.
+Using bitmasks is no magic-bullet to solve database performance issues but it can help in some cases - and I hope now you have a basic understanding of how bitmasks work and can maybe use them in your next project.

  Happy coding!